Abs Denham: Marriage to Ellen Zitek

 The show began developing a relationship between Abs and paramedic Nina Farr (Rebekah Gibbs).
 Her sister Ellen Zitek (Georgina Bouzova) was introduced into the series and comes between the two characters.
-Ellen, who is from the Ukraine, asks Abs to marry her so she can stay in the UK after her visa runs out.
+Ellen, who is from Ukraine, asks Abs to marry her so she can stay in the UK after her visa runs out.
 Discussing the development, Gibbs told Lucy Lawrence from the Daily Mirror that the storyline would create "amazing" scenes between Abs, Nina and Ellen.
 Ellen manages to convince Abs to marry her by concocting a story about her father abusing her.
 Bouzova told a reporter from Inside Soap that her character thought Abs "was a bit of a hunk" when they first met.
 As the pair got to know each other, Ellen realised she could target him.
 Bouzova explained that "she realised he's a walkover, so she takes him for a ride.
 The fact that he's her stepsister, Nina Farr's boyfriend is even better."
 She added that Ellen always wants what Nina has and decides to steal Abs.

 Ellen later reveals that she has debts and loan sharks are after her.
 Abs is faced with the task of helping her gather the money together.
 But he faces a dilemma when he considers stealing from a patient and Nina is forced to stop him.
 Abs is shocked when he discovers that Ellen has lied about her father abusing her.
 He realises that she tricked him into marrying her just for a visa.
 Ellen tries to convince Abs that she has genuinely fallen in love with him and wants their marriage to work.
 Abs refuses to listen believing the marriage to be a sham and throws her out into the street.
 In episodes airing in February 2005, Abs decides that he wants to end the marriage officially.
 He threatens to report Ellen to immigration even though he knows it will probably see him end up in prison.
 A reporter from Inside Soap revealed that not even Nina declaring her love for Abs changes his mind.
 Abs threats causes a stressed Ellen to make a mistake at work which harms a patient.
 Despite this, he refuses to rethink his decision.